 For over 100 years Audubon has worked toward a vision of a world in which people and wildlife thrive.
 Our state-wide motto is WHERE BIRDS THRIVE, PEOPLE PROSPER.
 The mission of Southwestern New Mexico Audubon Society is to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats for the benefit of humanity and the earth's biological diversity.

 Silver City, NM 88062

-• Advocacy for protection of local trails.
-We published the Greenways Silver City Guide, which directs locals and visitors to local trails.
+• Advocacy to protect local trails.
+We published the Greenways Silver City Guide to local, municipal trails.

 THANK YOU FOR YOUR SUPPORT